nebius/nebius-architect-solution-library/kubernetes/terraform/kuberay/README.md

 ```

 ## kuberay module installation steps
+* Important note! *
+ Avoid deploying K8s cluster with kuberay simultanouasly from scratch, instead, start with deploying K8s cluster, only then, when the cluster is healthy, turn kuberay variable to 'true', and deploy kuberay operator.
+* *

 1. To use kuberay as a module, please add the following module call to the end of your root main.tf: